gavincotterill/modulr/README.md

 Now we can plot our sampled graph side-by-side with the original and compare.
-Using the optional `seed` call, and providing the same value to both plotting functions let’s us ‘lock’ the node layout in place to faciliate side-by-side comparison of the ‘true’ and ‘observed’ graphs.
+Using the optional `seed` call, and providing the same value to both plotting functions, let’s us ‘lock’ the node layout in place to facilitate side-by-side comparison of the ‘true’ and ‘observed’ graphs.

 ``` r
 par(mfrow = c(1, 2))